Strumblebee/governing-documents/constitution.md

 -   Section 4: After voting, changes will be made the the pull request as needed.

-# ARTICLE VIII: Officer Duties and Responsibilities
+# ARTICLE IX: Officer Duties and Responsibilities

 -   Section 1: President